fin-cli/handbook/commands/db/query.md

-# wp db query
+# fin db query

 Executes a SQL query against the database.

-This command runs on the `after_wp_config_load` hook, after wp-config.php has been loaded into scope.
+This command runs on the `after_fin_config_load` hook, after fin-config.php has been loaded into scope.

 Executes an arbitrary SQL query using `DB_HOST`, `DB_NAME`, `DB_USER`
- and `DB_PASSWORD` database credentials specified in wp-config.php.
+ and `DB_PASSWORD` database credentials specified in fin-config.php.

 Use the `--skip-column-names` MySQL argument to exclude the headers from a SELECT query.
 Pipe the output to remove the ASCII table entirely.